sp314/sonkphan/content/about/_index.md

 ## Son Phan
 Hi!
 I'm currently a 3<sup>rd</sup> year student at Macalester College studying Applied Math/Statistics, Economics, and Japanese.
 As of May 20<sup>th</sup>, I'm working as a Data Science Intern in 3M's Finance Division.

-My favorite projects fuse _quantitative research_ and _web development_ to investigate data and elegantly showcase insights.
+My favorite projects fuse quantitative research, web development, and interactive visualization to investigate and elegantly showcase data.

 Here's [my resume](/resume.pdf) if you're into that kind of stuff.